NickChalevas/project-Internal-linkin-tool/README.md

 # Internal linking tool
-An Internal linking tool finds urls based or urls and keywords.Its meant for Marketing purposes.
+An Internal linking Tool finds urls based taret urls and keywords.Its meant for Marketing purposes.